TomJ-G/MachineLearning_and_DataScience/COD/Volume estimation/Readme.md

 ## 1) Atomic mass + temperature + Z

 Using formula mass should give us very rough estimate of UC volume.
-Mass is connected with types and number of atoms in the structure.
+Mass is connected with types and number of atoms in the structure, but doesn't give us detail on either.
 To increase accuracy a little bit, we will also use temperature.
 In addition, we should extract the "Z" number, which tell us how many symmetrically equivalent parts are in the cell.
 For extraction I used this code:

 ```python
 #Load modules
 import matplotlib.pyplot as plt